-If you’ve ever found yourself saying “I want to learn to work with leather”, this How To Start Leatherworking Guide is your first step in achieving that goal!
+If you’ve ever said, “I want to learn to work with leather“, or you’ve wondered how to get into leatherworking?
+This How To Start Leatherworking Guide is your first step in achieving that goal!

 What tools are required?